 Our Toddler program serves children between the ages of 18 months and three years in a morning program.
 A full-day program is available for working parents.
 Children

-receive individual speech and auditory training each day and work with a deaf educator during small group activities.
+receive individual speech and auditory training each day and work with an educator during small group activities.
 They learn how to play and communicate

 with other children and to talk in natural conversational settings.
 The toddler schedule ensures that the children are introduced to the same games, songs, and

-stories that hearing children learn in school.
+stories that most children learn in school.
 It is a fun, learning environment where teachers monitor the children's growth in early childhood developmental

 domains of fine motor, gross motor, cognition, self-help, and social.
 Parent education is also available for parents and family members of the toddler